abhay-ramesh/pushduck/DOCUMENTATION_COVERAGE_PLAN.md

 - ✅ **Progressive Disclosure**: Beginner-friendly with advanced depth
 - ✅ **Community Driven**: Templates, recipes, and contributions

-This enhanced documentation plan showcases next-s3-uploader as a **gold standard** developer experience that rivals the best libraries in the TypeScript ecosystem, with comprehensive coverage of both current features and the ambitious roadmap ahead.
+This enhanced documentation plan showcases pushduck as a **gold standard** developer experience that rivals the best libraries in the TypeScript ecosystem, with comprehensive coverage of both current features and the ambitious roadmap ahead.

 ## Project Overview

-This document outlines comprehensive documentation coverage for the **@next-s3-uploader** monorepo, focusing on creating gold standard developer experience through clear, practical, and comprehensive documentation.
+This document outlines comprehensive documentation coverage for the **@pushduck** monorepo, focusing on creating gold standard developer experience through clear, practical, and comprehensive documentation.

 ## Better Auth Documentation Analysis